CiscoDevNet/terraform-provider-intersight/website/docs/r/tam_advisory_definition.html.markdown

 * `date_updated`:(string) Date when the security/field-notice/end-of-life advisory was last updated by Cisco.
 * `description`:(string) Brief description of the advisory details.
 * `domain_group_moid`:(string)(ReadOnly) The DomainGroup ID for this managed object.
+* `execute_on_pod`:(string) Orion pod on which this advisory should process.* `tier1` - Advisory processing will be taken care in first advisory driver of multinode cluster.* `tier2` - Advisory processing will be taken care in second advisory driver of multinode cluster.
 * `external_url`:(string) A link to an external URL describing security Advisory in more details.
 * `mod_time`:(string)(ReadOnly) The time when this managed object was last modified.
 * `moid`:(string) The unique identifier of this Managed Object instance.